FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Introduction

-Our main contributions are summarized as follows \begin{enumerate} \item[1.]
-We proposed a novel variational-model-informed two-stage image segmentation network (denoted as FAS-Unet), where an explainable and lightweight sub-network for feature extraction is designed by combining traditional multi-phase convexity Mumford-Shah variational model and FAS algorithm solving the nonlinear systems.
-To the best of our knowledge, it is the first unrolled architecture designed based on model- and algorithm priors in image segmentation community. \item[2.]
-The proposed model-informed network integrates image data and mathematical models, it provides helpful viewpoint for designing image segmentation network architecture. \item[3.]
-The proposed architecture can be trained from additional model information obtained by enforcing some of the mathematical and physical laws for better accuracy, faster training and improved generalization.
+Our main contributions are summarized as~follows: \begin{enumerate} \item[1.]
+We propose a novel variational-model-informed two-stage image segmentation network (FAS-UNet), where an explainable and lightweight sub-network for feature extraction is designed by combining the traditional multiphase convexity Mumford--Shah variational model and FAS algorithm for solving nonlinear systems.
+To~the best of our knowledge, it is the first unrolled architecture designed based on model and algorithm priors in the image segmentation community. \item[2.]
+The proposed model-informed network integrates image data and mathematical models, and it provides a helpful viewpoint for designing the image segmentation network architecture. \item[3.]
+The proposed architecture can be trained from additional model information obtained by enforcing some of the mathematical and physical laws for better accuracy, faster training, and improved generalization.
 Extensive experimental results show that it performs better than the other state-of-the-art methods. \end{enumerate}

 The rest of the paper is organized as follows.
-A novel FAS-Unet framework solving nonlinear inverse problem by analyzing variational segmentation theory and FAS algorithm is proposed in Section \ref{sect2}.
-We show experimental results in Section \ref{sect3}.
-Finally we conclude this work in Section \ref{sect4}.
+The~novel FAS-UNet framework for solving nonlinear inverse problems by analyzing variational segmentation theory and the FAS algorithm is proposed in Section~\ref{sect2}.
+We show experimental results in Section~\ref{sect3}.
+Finally, we conclude this work in Section~\ref{sect4}.